hangnt1623/Conversion-Optimization-in-E-commerce-using-SQL/README.md

 | 201702 | 62192 | 233373 | 733 |
 | 201703 | 69931 | 259522 | 993 |

+*Findings & Recommendations*
+- Findings: March saw a significant increase in visits and transactions compared to January and February, indicating improved conversions and user experience.
+February saw lower traffic and engagement, possibly due to seasonality or ineffective marketing campaigns.
+- Recommendations:
+  + Investigate the specific reasons for growth in March to apply to other months.
+  + Boost marketing activities in February, focusing especially on improving content and user experience.
+  + Plan advertising budget allocation according to monthly traffic trends.

 **Query 02: Bounce rate per traffic source in July 2017 (Bounce_rate = num_bounce/total_visit) (order by total_visit DESC)**